Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/introduction.rst

 Toolbar Region
 ==============

-The Tool Shelf is a context-sensitive region containing tools depending on the current mode (for example, modeling tools in *Edit Mode*, brush tools in *Sculpt Mode*...).
+The Toolbar is a context-sensitive region containing tools depending on the current mode (for example, modeling tools in *Edit Mode*, brush tools in *Sculpt Mode*...).

 See :doc:`Tools </editors/3dview/toolbar/index>` for more information.